anitangeri/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-print float number with 2 decimal
+convert number from base 10 to 16